alexhorner/WD-DX4000/Install.md

 READ!! and accept the warning.

-Now we need to made a modification to the boot menu of the installer.
+Now we need to make a modification to the boot menu of the installer.
 Open file explorer and navigate to the USB:

 ![USB Root](./img/usbroot.jpg?raw=true)